 5. The Aging Workforce Will Encourage Evolution in Technologies

-This year, the workforce is expected to have a shortage of 2 million due in large part to the aging working force exiting the field.
+The aging workforce was expected to cause a shortage of 2 million workers in the field service industry even before COVID-19 came along.
+With the additional safety issues caused by working during the pandemic, many of these seasoned workers have decided to retire early, or transition to positions that do not require in-person interactions.
+Essentially, the pandemic has expedited a process that was already set in place, removing experienced technicians from the industry sooner than expected.
 According to Gartner, “aging workforces will transition to workforces with less experience but more autonomy.
 This will require better digital service support techniques, especially for training, safety, collaboration, and democratization of distributed knowledge.”

 To remain successful field service organizations must prepare themselves for the real possibility of a future service technician shortage.
 The organizations that will continue to thrive, despite the shortage, will embrace advancements in technology, execute customer-focused service strategies, and empower their field service technicians while delivering an excellent service experience.